lisawilliams/-SNDMakes-Boston/README.md

 * Wants contributors -- journalists, historians Gamers, insiders
 * Wants developers to help with animations.
 Front end and back end.
 * Need to figure out the money -- crowdfunding, etc.
+* Is built on the Craft CMS with much added code -- so people can create side notes, media galleries.
+* It really affects how you're writing.
+Is this primary, or secondary?
+*  Q: Does this industry collapse tell you anything about the industry contraction in news?
+A: News has been around for a long time.
+There was no business model in the 70's for video games -- they'd do things like produce 20 million cartridges on a platform with 10 million consoles.

+Miranda Mulligan, Knight Lab

+*